-I’ve been working for over 10 years with different CAD-platforms, and focused on mesh-based modeling for the last 6 years.
+For more than 10 years, I’ve been working with different CAD-platforms, focused on mesh-based modeling for the last 6 years.
 Orientating myself towards additive manufacturing.

 The possibilities of mesh manipulation are virtually unlimited.
-Starting from scans, TAC´s … makes it even better.
+Starting from 3D-scans, TAC´s … makes it even better.

-I consider CAD-platforms as virtual lab to explore models in detail, to further plan, iterate and print concepts.
+I consider CAD-platforms as virtual lab to explore, 3D lattices, models in detail, to further plan, iterate and print concepts.